Tripcheck-lab/Options-CS2-Cheat/README.md

-# Possible functions for cheats
+# 👉Possible functions for cheats👈